Hypercubers/hypercubing.xyz/docs/glossary.md

 - **twist** or **move** or **turn** = movement of pieces that changes the puzzle state
 - **rotation** or **full-puzzle rotation** = rotation of the whole puzzle that does not change its state

+## Puzzle state

+- A puzzle's **state graph** is the [graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)) of all its states.
+Each state of the puzzle has a node, and the nodes are connected by single moves.
+- A piece's **attitude** is the transformation from its solved state to its current state.
+For example, each piece on 3×3×3 has 24 possible attitudes.
+- A piece's attitude can be decomposed into its **permutation**, the component that affects its grip signature, and its **orientation**, the component that does not.
+For example, each corner on a 3×3×3 has 8 permutations and 3 orientations.
+- Pieces are **indistinguishable** if swapping them never affects whether the puzzle is solved.
+For example, the blue center pieces on a standard 4×4×4 are all indistinguishable.
+- Pieces are **distinguishable** if swapping them can affect whether the puzzle is solved.
+- Piece orientations are **indistinguishable** if changing one orientation to the other never affects whether the puzzle is solved.
+For example, each center on a standard 3×3×3 has 4 orientations, all of which are indistinguishable.
+- Piece orientations are **distinguishable** if changing one orientation to the other can affect whether the puzzle is solved.

+Revealing information that distinguishes indistinguishable pieces or orientations makes them no longer distinguishable, thus changes the puzzle.

+## Puzzle properties

+### Algebraic properties

+- A move is **blocked** in a particular puzzle state if there is some feature of the puzzle preventing the move from being applied.
+Generally this is because there is a piece that is partially inside and partially outside of the region affected by the move.
+- **Bandaging** is the process of combining pieces in order to block moves.
+- **Unbandaging** is the process of splitting pieces in order to make more moves possible.
+- A puzzle is **doctrinaire** or **fully unbandaged** if every move is always accessible.
+- A puzzle is **bandaged** if it is not doctrinaire, but can be finitely unbandaged to a doctrinaire puzzle.
+- A puzzle is **jumbling** if it has infinitely many [grips](/theory/grip-theory.md).
+For finite puzzles, this simpler definition is equivalent: A puzzle is **jumbling** if it cannot be finitely unbandaged to a doctrinaire puzzle.

+### Visual modifications

+- A **sticker mod** of a puzzle is a modification that involves changing the coloring of a puzzle.
+A sticker mod may have different indistinguishable pieces than the original puzzle.
+- A **shape mod** of a puzzle is a modification that involves changing the shape of the puzzle without changing the behavior of pieces.
+A shape mod may have different indistinguishable pieces than the original puzzle.
+A shape mod sometimes requires modifying the coloring as well.
+- A puzzle is **shapeshifting** if the visible shape of the puzzle depends on its state.

+Note that shapeshifting has nothing to do with algebraic properties (doctrinaire/bandaging/jumbling).

+- Any puzzle can be made shapeshifting by changing the shape of one of the pieces.
+- Any single-core twisty puzzle can be made non-shapeshifting by carving it from a sphere.

+### Constructions

+- A **solid** is a construction of a puzzle by cutting a finite polytope, possibly with some pieces removed.
+- A **tiling** is a construction of a puzzle by cutting a filled space, typically with no pieces removed.
+- A **soup** is a construction of a puzzle by adding objects to an initially empty space.

+### Completions

+- A **real** puzzle is one with all interior pieces.
+For example, a real 7×7×7 has $7^3=343$ pieces, compared to $7^3-5^3=218$ pieces for a standard 7×7×7.
+- A **complex** puzzle is one with a piece for each possible grip signature using the [grip-theoretic construction](/theory/grip-theory.md).
+These puzzles have $2^n$ pieces, where $n$ is the number of grips on the puzzle.
+- A **laminated** puzzle is one with a piece for each possible grip signature using a [laminated construction](/theory/grip-theory.md).
+A laminated puzzle is a subset of the complex puzzle.
+- A **multi** puzzle is one with pieces from several different cut depths.
+An example is the [Multidodecahedron](https://twistypuzzles.com/app/museum/museum_showitem.php?pkey=2384).
+A multi puzzle is a subset of the laminated puzzle.
+- A **circle** puzzle is one with circles carved into the faces, where pieces inside one or more of the circles do not turn with their face.
+A circle where all circles behave equivalently is a subset of the complex puzzle.
+For example, see this [video of a circle 3×3×3](https://www.youtube.com/watch?v=hUX91tXNyeE&t=55s).
+- A **super** puzzle is one where all orientations are distinguishable.

+Real, complex, and laminated puzzles are often implicitly super.
+For example, the super real 5×5×5 has 125 pieces, all distinguishable (and with all distinguishable attitudes).
+It is equivalent to the [double circle real 5×5×5](https://twistypuzzles.com/app/museum/museum_showitem.php?pkey=4823) ([video](https://www.youtube.com/watch?v=WRFNPoAimbM)).

+### Cut depths

+Cut depth terminology varies by community.
+Listed here are the definitions we use in hypercubing.

+- A **shallow** cut is any cut equivalent to the shallowest possible cut.
+An example is the [Megaminx](https://twistypuzzles.com/app/museum/museum_showitem.php?pkey=650).
+- A **deep** cut is any cut deeper than a shallow cut.
+- A **half** cut is a cut that passes through the center of the puzzle into two identical halves.
+An example is the [Pentultimate](https://twistypuzzles.com/app/museum/museum_showitem.php?pkey=1741).
+- A **to-adjacent** cut is a cut that passes through the center of an adjacent face.
+An example is the [Pyraminx Crystal](https://twistypuzzles.com/app/museum/museum_showitem.php?pkey=652).
+A to-adjacent cut is exactly the depth required to not have axis pieces (pieces that turn with exactly one grip).
+- A **deeper-than-adjacent** cut is any cut deeper than a to-adjacent cut.
+An example is the [Curvy Starminx](https://twistypuzzles.com/app/museum/museum_showitem.php?pkey=4344) or [Litestarminx](https://twistypuzzles.com/app/museum/museum_showitem.php?pkey=11394).
+- A **deeper-than-origin** cut is any cut deeper than a half cut.

+### Other cut types

+- A cut is **accessible** if there is some move that separates pieces along it.
+- A **stored** cut is one that is not accessible from the solved state of the puzzle.
+For example, the extra cuts present on a [Curvy Copter Plus](https://twistypuzzles.com/app/museum/museum_showitem.php?pkey=1687) are stored cuts; compare to the [Curvy Copter](https://twistypuzzles.com/app/museum/museum_showitem.php?pkey=1574), which has no stored cuts.
+- A **wedge cut** is a cut comprised of multiple cut planes, where twists are parallel to both planes.
+This is only possible in 4D+.
+An example is the wedge-turning 3^4^.

 ## Solving

 ### Actions